SergioZampieri/subscribe-backend/README.md

 3. Create database schema via `npx mikro-orm schema:create -r`.
 This will also create the database if it does not exist.
 4. Run via `yarn start` or `yarn start:dev` (nodemon)
-5. Example API is running on http://localhost:3001
+5. API is running on http://localhost:3001

 Available routes: